Roman client kingdoms in Britain: Iceni

 The Iceni tribe were located in the south east region of Britain.
 The Iceni had a coin system in place before the Roman invasion, and these coins show evidence that a king named Antedios was in power through the Roman Invasion by Claudius in 43 AD.
 When the kingdom rebelled in 47 AD after an attempt to disarmour the Iceni, it is suggested he was removed from power by Rome and that Prasutagus was installed as king.

 Upon Parsutagus' death in 60 AD, he wanted to give half of the power to his daughters and the other half to the emperor.
 This went against Roman law which dictated the land of the Iceni would be annexed to the emperor, Nero.
 The Romans seized control and committed assault against Prasutagus' wife Boudica, and her daughters.
 These actions of the Romans ignited a long lasting revolt throughout multiple British client kingdoms, including the Iceni and Trinovantes kingdoms.
-This revolt led to the destruction of the municipums of Colchester, Londinium and Verulamium, which were all promptly rebuilt following the suppression of this revolt.
+This revolt led to the destruction of the municipia of Colchester, Londinium and Verulamium, which were all promptly rebuilt following the suppression of this revolt.
 The story of Boudica ends with mystery as there are conflicting stories of her death.
 The territory once ruled by Boudica and Prasutagus was considered part of the Roman province after Boudica's defeat.